DaffCoding/Kata-Code-Solutions/Completed Kata's/ReadMe.md

 This folder contains completed Kata's.

-The titles are in a YYYY-MM format, representing completion date
+The titles are in a YYYY-MM format